 In a relaxed state, certain deep breathing exercises will allow you to improve your total lung capacity.
 In short, you inhale through your nose and exhale slowly through your mouth.
 Repeat this process for a period of time, and do it on a daily basis.

 Studies have shown a direct correlation between lung capacity, health, and longevity.
 It is a tool that should be used in a general health assessment.

 Yes, it does!
-A 30 minute brisk walk has proven to have a positive effect on lung capacity.
-It has also shown to strengthen your lungs.
-With that you will breathe easier, stay healthier and hopefully live longer.
+A 30-minute brisk walk has proven to have a positive effect on lung capacity.
+It has also been shown to strengthen your lungs.
+With that, you will breathe easier, stay healthier, and hopefully live longer.

 Are you looking to invest in your health?
 Want to improve the way you breathe, feel and your overall health?
 Reach out to us and allow us to help you reach your goals.